 The key to having a healthy pregnancy is taking good care of your health.
 See an obstetrician/physician regularly for prenatal visits.
 Take a balanced diet, with daily prenatal vitamins/supplements.

-It has been seen that women who receive regular prenatal care are less likely to have serious problems related to pregnancy and more likely to deliver healthy babies.
+It has been seen that women who receive regular prenatal care are less likely to have serious problems related to pregnancy and are more likely to deliver healthy babies.